aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-ppsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCX to PPSM?</h2>

+The DOCX file format is a popular document format used by Microsoft Word.
+It is a great way to store and share documents, but it is not compatible with all applications.
+The PPSM format is a presentation format used by Microsoft PowerPoint.
+It is a great way to store and share presentations, but it is not compatible with all applications.
+Converting a DOCX file to a PPSM file allows the user to share the document with a wider audience, as the PPSM format is more widely supported.

+<h2>How Aspose.Total Helps for DOCX to PPSM Conversion?</h2>
-For a Python developer, who is trying to add a DOCX to PPSM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPSM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from DOCX to PPSM.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOCX file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPSM format.
+This API is easy to use and provides a great way to automate the conversion process.
+It also provides a great way to store and share documents and presentations in a more widely supported format.

 {{% /blocks/products/pf/feature-page-summary %}}